September 9, 2019

 6 Steps to Effective Communication in the Manufacturing Industry

 In manufacturing companies, plant employees are the heart of the company.
 They are on the front lines with the power to turn strategy into results.
-At the end of the day, it’s the plant employees that ensure operations run smoothly, quality products are made to exact specifications, and products reach customers in time.
+At the end of the day, plant employees ensure operations run smoothly, quality products are made to exact specifications, and products reach customers in time.

 Despite their key role, many manufacturing employees are disengaged.
 According to a recent study published by Gallup, just 25% of manufacturing employees are engaged, 8 percentage points lower than the national average for U.S. employees.

 That disengagement comes at a heavy price, dragging down results for companies just as they are being challenged to become more effective and efficient than ever before.
-To meet rapid growth worldwide, manufacturing is looking to standardize operations and continuously improve operations.
+To meet rapid growth worldwide, manufacturing is looking to standardize and continuously improve operations.
 That type of aggressive effort naturally requires highly invested employees.

 Naturally, better communication is key on the path to more highly motivated and engaged employees.
 Yet it can be especially difficult to reach plant employees because of the natural challenges that go with the job.
-Employees are often not on email or smart phones, there are multiple shifts to manage throughout the day, and the plant environment is noisy, making it a huge feat to even have one-on-one conversations.
+Employees are often not on email or smartphones, there are multiple shifts to manage throughout the day, and the plant environment is noisy, making it a huge feat to even have one-on-one conversations.

 After all, given all the pressures on plant employees, they may be thinking more about concerns such as: Do I have a job?
 If so, what is it really?
 And does anyone really care how I do my job on a daily basis?

 Meanwhile, plant managers often feel torn too.
-With tremendous demands on their time and pressures to be more efficient and cost effective, it can be tough for leaders to find moments to connect with employees.
+With tremendous demands on their time and pressures to be more efficient and cost-effective, it can be tough for leaders to find moments to connect with employees.

 All of the pressures can up add up to poor communication, and less-than-desired results.

 Disengaged employees have a staggering effect on business.
 Research estimates that actively disengaged U.S. employees cost the U.S. $483 billion to $605 billion each year in lost productivity.
-Furthermore, increased workplace injury, illness, turnover, absence and fraud have an economic impact estimated at $1 trillion per year.
-These impacts are felt around the world, but have personal and immediate effects on organizations, teams and individual employees.
+Furthermore, increased workplace injury, illness, turnover, absence, and fraud have an economic impact estimated at $1 trillion per year.
+These impacts are felt around the world but have personal and immediate effects on organizations, teams, and individual employees.

 Disengagement often results from poor communication.
 Here’s just a snapshot of the top communication issues that disengage employees: